Skip to contents

 Click-scouting principles

-- to make the process faster and easier the app tries to pre-fill as much information as it can at each data entry step.
+• to make the process faster and easier the app will pre-fill as much information as it can at each data entry step.
 It will learn a team’s patterns of play, so that it can suggest the most likely player to have attacked, passed or dug a certain ball

 Scouting by typing